Today it's almost obvious to state that good written communication creates a business advantage.

-Bundling is a fundamental part because it's where you can verify if the your new world still holds up.
+Bundling is a fundamental part because it's where you can verify if the new world still holds up.
 If not, that's a signal you need to put more work in the articulation phase or what you noticed didn't lead to anything meaningful at all.

 If at the end of the re-bundling process your world does hold up, you go through a reframing process.

-On paper, this seems to be a very logical and clear process, but in reality it's much more complicated as you constantly repeat these steps of of unbundling, editing your idea, and re-bundling until you find a viable path.
+On paper, this seems to be a very logical and clear process, but in reality it's much more complicated as you constantly repeat these steps of unbundling, editing your idea, and re-bundling until you find a viable path.

 Now that you have an idea, you need to decide how to put it into words that you can share with others.